IVACONSULTA/ragtool/docs/Files_Management.md

 ### Smart Processing Logic

-1. **First Run**: No ChromaDB exists
+1. **First Run**: No FAISS vector database exists

-   - Process all PDFs in `utils/data/` directory
+   - Process all PDFs in `data/raw/` directory (or role-specific path)
-   - Create ChromaDB with vector embeddings
+   - Create FAISS vector database with embeddings
    - Save metadata about processed files

-2. **Subsequent Runs**: ChromaDB exists
+2. **Subsequent Runs**: FAISS vector database exists

-   - Load existing ChromaDB directly (fast!)
+   - Load existing FAISS vector database directly (fast!)
    - Check if any PDFs have changed (using file hashes)
    - Only reprocess changed files

 3. **Adding New PDFs**:
    - Calculate hash of new file
-   - Add to existing ChromaDB
+   - Add to existing FAISS vector database
    - Update metadata

 ### Metadata Tracking